 Research Strategy

 We included peer-reviewed papers and Randomized Controlled Trials (RCT) published between January 2000 and May 2015.
 The following databases were included in our search: PubMed, ScienceDirect, and Embase.
-The extensive keyword search included: Non-communicable disease(s), intervention or interventional, diabetes (or ‘diabetes mellitus’ or ‘high blood glucose’ or ‘high blood sugar’), hypertension (or ‘high blood pressure’), hypercholesterolemia (or hypercholesterolaemia or ‘high blood cholesterol’ or ‘high cholesterol’ or hyperlipidemia), obesity, and Malaysia.
+The extensive keyword search included non-communicable disease(s), intervention or interventional, diabetes (or ‘diabetes mellitus’ or ‘high blood glucose’ or ‘high blood sugar’), hypertension (or ‘high blood pressure’), hypercholesterolemia (or hypercholesterolaemia or ‘high blood cholesterol’ or ‘high cholesterol’ or hyperlipidemia), obesity, and Malaysia.

 Study selection criteria